tinykite/botanic-romantic/_recipes/sweet-cicely-champagne.md

 description: For the next time you want to celebrate or just relax.
 category: "sweet-cicely"
 ---
+Quick note: this soda is fermented.
+And fermented drinks do contain a small percentage of alcohol and the longer you let them ferment, the higher the percentage.

 ### Ingredients
 - Gather a bunch of Sweet Cicely flowers (8-10 heads should do)
 - 1.5 lbs of sugar